 - Hop aboard a Christmas train.
 There are a few departing from cities around the metro including the Christmas train at the Oklahoma Railway Museum.
-Families enjoy a 40-minute ride with Santa, singing carols, listening to Christmas stories and more.
+Families enjoy a ride with Santa, singing carols, listening to Christmas stories and more.

 - Make a handmade gift for family or friends.
 Oklahoma Contemporary has a free Make + Take on the second Saturday each month and Oklahoma City Museum of Art hosts weekly Drop-In Art activities on Saturdays.